7/7/22

 twice daily and floss once daily but to avoid

-tooth discoloration from teeth stains, know
+tooth discoloration from teeth

 this just isn’t enough!
 Like everything, teeth